 If you’re reading this, chances are you care about the future of the social sector.
 Meet five Black founders who are writing that future.
 Black entrepreneurs are redefining how we harness tech to fight injustice.
 All alumni of our Startup Accelerator, the founders below have each gained traction and are poised to scale in exciting ways.
 Read on to learn about their impact and how to support their missions!

 Imagine this: you’re walking down the block, and with a few taps on your phone, you’re suddenly standing in front of an augmented reality monument of Shirley Chisholm.
 Or Frederick Douglass.
 Or Pauli Murray.
-Important Black leaders like these are wrongfully left out of our historical narratives; Movers & Shakers NYC is writing them back in.
+Important Black leaders like these are wrongfully left out of our historical narratives; Kinfolk is writing them back in.

-Meet Glenn Cantave and Idris Brewster.
+Meet Idris Brewster and Glenn Cantave.
 They’re political activists, artists, and movement-builders.
-Frustrated by how American history is conceptualized, Glenn and Idris joined forces to launch Movers & Shakers NYC.
-Their app Kinfolk enables anyone to learn about underrepresented leaders through AR monuments.
+Frustrated by how American history is conceptualized, Idris and Glenn joined forces to launch Kinfolk.
+Kinfolk enables anyone to learn about underrepresented leaders through AR monuments.
 Users can place a monument anywhere in their environment, plus listen to a narrated biography about their legacy.
-Glenn and Idris are just getting started.
-Through support from the Andrew W. Mellon Foundation, they plan to grow Kinfolk from six monuments to 100.
+Through support from the Andrew W. Mellon Foundation, they plan to grow Kinfolk from six monuments to over 100.

 Briane Cornish, Founder of finEQUITY